Mourice05/The-Fellowship-of-the-Code-2026/README.md

 # The-Fellowship-of-the-Five
 The Fellowship Companion

 The Fellowship of the Code – A Developer's Tale

-LOTR Quote relevant to the assignment or artifact "..." - Character
+LOTR Quote relevant to the assignment or artifact "Shortcuts make long delays" - Pippin

 Table of Contents